Home Senior Products 5 Best Old Man Shoes – 2022

 Studies have shown a correlation between walking and steady balance The test was given on both flat and uneven surfaces, with the participants wearing a variety of different shoes.
 There were three different types of walks.
 At the end of the study, the researchers discovered that wearing the right shoes improved balance and stability.

 Those wearing elevated heels and/or hard-soled shoes took smaller steps, with both feet remaining safely on the surface longer, especially uneven surfaces.
-The elevated heel made seniors feel more unstable, however, and shoes with soft soles caused a shift in the body mess, causing seniors to lose some of their sense of balance.
+The elevated heel made seniors feel more unstable, however, and shoes with soft soles caused a shift in body mass, causing seniors to lose some of their sense of balance.

 The result of the study showed that for seniors, heels present a fall risk, as did uneven surfaces.

-When Your Doctor Recommend Orthotics
+When Your Doctor Recommends Orthotics

 Your doctor may recommend that you wear orthotics.
 These orthotic shoe inserts support irregular foot movements or arthritis.
-They help alleviate foot pain and let you walk more comfortably.
-The following are the benefits of wearing orthotics:
+They help alleviate foot pain and allow you to walk more comfortably.

-1. Orthotics provide a cushion for your feet that helps absorb shocks.
+1. Shock-absorbing cushion for your feet

 4. They relieve pressure in the joints.
 This helps seniors who suffer from flat feet.

 As I mentioned, I’ve already begun buying these for all of my shoes.
 They certainly add to the cost of the shoe, but they also add to the comfort.
 Further, I find they extend the life of the shoe greatly.
-I use the the same orthotic insert so many others do – Superfeet.
+I use the same orthotic insert so many others do – Superfeet.

 • Full-Length Fit: High-profile, high-volume Superfeet insoles are designed to fill the length and width of your shoe for maximum support, simply trim the arch-support inserts to fit your shoes